Workers’ Compensation Answers

 If an injured worker is receiving both workers’ comp and Social Security Disability benefits at the same time, the Social Security Administration may reduce (offset) the Social Security Disability benefits because the person is being paid workers’ compensation benefits due to the injury.

-The offset application and calculation can be complicated, and the decision to apply for Social Security Disability (or even Social Security Retirement) is one that should be made with a complete understanding of the type of Social Security benefits.
+The offset application and calculation can be complicated, and the decision to apply for Social Security Disability (or even Social Security Retirement) is one that should be made with a complete understanding of the type of Social Security benefits under consideration.
 It is generally advised that the individual should discuss the options with legal counsel.

 If you are injured while you are at home working remotely, it may be covered by Maine workers’ compensation just like any other injury is covered.